 More Andy Warhol works, such as Marilyn Diptych (1962) and Elvis I and II (1963/ 1964) will be on view, as will his Screen Tests from 1964.

 At his peak, Warhol was briefly a “rock manager”, and the exhibition will feature a recreation of the Plastic Exploding Inevitable (1966), first produced for the band the Velvet Underground for their shows in New York.

 Why not make a day of your visit to the Andy Warhol exhibition?
 Read Mark Bibby Jackson’s London South Bank: Tate Modern to Borough Market.

 Andy Warhol at Tate Modern

-Andy Warhol art exhibition runs at the Tate Modern from March 12 to September 6
+Andy Warhol art exhibition runs at the Tate Modern to 15 November.

 Open daily: 10am to 6pm and until 10pm on Friday and Saturday